About the Fellowship

 It is important to us that people with disabilities can fully participate in our Fellowship.
 We will provide reasonable accommodations deemed necessary for qualified candidates and Fellows to participate in the selection process and in the Fellowship.

 Is English proficiency required?

+The global nature of our community requires a common language for Fellows to communicate with each other.
 All Fellowship programming will be conducted in English, but candidates who demonstrate that they are on a path to proficiency may be considered.
 If not already fluent in English, candidates must be willing to pursue proficiency in both written and spoken English by the start of the Fellowship experience, and have a commitment to pursuing fluency through the Fellowship period.